tercen/memory_estimator/README.md

 4. Optionally running grid searches across multiple parameter combinations
 5. Automatically cleaning up all temporary resources (project, workflows, data)

+### IMPORTANT NOTE ABOUT WORKFLOW AND PROJECTION

+This script will run a workflow names <code>memory_workflow</code> in the operator project.

+<code>memory_workflow</code> is a template and must contain a TableStep and a DataStep.

+**The input data and projection MUST be based on the Crabs dataset**

 ## Quick Start

 ### Install dependencies